-The 14th of March this year was a special day for all of us in the origami community: it was the centenary anniversary of the birth of Akira Yoshizawa, origami grandmaster, who is considered by many as the father of modern origami.
+The 14th of March, 2011, was a special day for all of us in the origami community: it was the centenary anniversary of the birth of Akira Yoshizawa (14 March 1911 – 14 March 2005), origami grandmaster, who is considered by many as the father of modern origami.

 In 1997 I had the opportunity to meet Master Yoshizawa, in person, when I attended my third origami convention in New York City.
 Yoshizawa was the guest of honor at the convention and everyone was very excited that he agreed to attend.

-Only recently –and with thanks to my friend Anne LaVin, I learned what the inscription in the book reads: It’s Yoshizawa’s name, written vertically.
+Thanks to my friend Anne LaVin, I learned what the inscription in the book reads.
+It’s Yoshizawa’s name, written vertically.

 For more about Akira Yoshizawa read the excellent articles written by David Lister (UK)

 A Book by Yoshizawa*:

 Akira Yoshizawa, Japan’s Greatest Origami Master: Featuring over 60 Models and 1000 Diagrams by the Master

 Did you ever meet master Yoshizawa?
 Share whatever memories you might have!